idootop/xsta/README.md

 ## ⚡️ Get Started

-Simply replace `useState` with `useXState` and provide a unique `key` to turn your local component state into a globally shareable state accessible and modifiable by other parent, child, or sibling components.
+Simply replace `useState` with `useXState` and provide a unique `key` to turn your local component state into a globally shareable state.

 <details open>
 <summary>👉 Example</summary>